ansderson122/task-tracker/README.md

 ```bash
 task-cli list <status>
 ```
 This command allows you to filter and display tasks based on their status.
-You can specify one of the following statuses: done, todo, or in-progress.
+You can specify one of the following statuses: `todo`, `in-progress`, or `done`.